 A jury questionnaire is a written list of questions answered in writing by prospective jurors.
 The questions are answered under oath.
 Jury questionnaires are of two types.
-First, under CCP §205, the jury commissioner may require potential jurors to complete a questionnaire.
-Such a questionnaire, however, shall ask only questions related to juror identification, qualification, and ability to serve.
-CCP §205(a).
-Except as ordered by the court, a jury questionnaire propounded by the jury commissioner may be used only for qualifying prospective jurors and management of the jury system, and not to assist in the voir dire process of selecting trial jurors for a specific case.
-CCP §205(b).
+First, the jury commissioner may require potential jurors to complete a questionnaire.
+Such a questionnaire, however, asks only questions related to juror identification, qualification, and ability to serve.
+Except as ordered by the court, a jury questionnaire propounded by the jury commissioner is used only for qualifying prospective jurors and management of the jury system, and not to assist in the voir dire process of selecting trial jurors for a specific case.

 The second type of jury questionnaire is that used by the trial judge and counsel to assist in the voir dire process.
-This second category, authorized by CCP §§205(d) and 222.5, is the subject of this article.
+It is this second type that is the focus of this article.